Sign up here to receive regular news about what is going on in Paxford

 Coffee morning in the village hall every Wednesday at 10:30am

 Following the devastating fire in March 2022 which put the Churchill Arms out of action, the building sat there rotting until January 2025.
 The contractors started work on the repair and restoration of this fine listed building in the centre of our village but shortly afterwards it all ground to a halt.
 The issue was the unstable gable wall and chimney.
-We understand that a decision has now been made to rebuild it and work is due to restart in June.
+Work restarted in June and good progress is at last being made.
+All the delays have been very frustrating for village residents who want to see their pub back and the eyesore of the wrapped scaffolding removed.
+It is also not good for the nearby holiday lets and walkers who seek refreshment only to find it closed.

 The project is expected to take at least all year before we see a reopening.
 In the meantime, we hold a monthly drinks evening in the Village Hall which we really hope will not be needed this time in 2026!